 The college's intercollegiate athletic program consists of four sports for men: football, basketball, baseball and golf; and four sports for women: volleyball, basketball, softball and tennis.
 A varied amount of scholarship aid is available for participants in each sport.
-The program currently falls under the auspices of the National Association of Intercollegiate Athletics (NAIA).
-Griffon teams belong to the Central States Intercollegiate Conference (CSIC), thought to be one of the most competitive conferences in the NAIA.
+Through the 1988-89 school year, Griffon teams belonged to the Central States Intercollegiate Conference (CSIC), thought to be one of the most competitive conferences in the NAIA.
 In the spring of 1987, Missouri Western formally applied for membership in the National Collegiate Athletic Association (NCAA).
 The school was also accepted into the Missouri Intercollegiate Athletic Association (MIAA), and will change affiliations and begin full MIAA competition in the fall of 1989.
 The move will align MWSC with its sister state institutions.